-Katie is an Assistant Professor in the Faculty of Law at Ryerson University.
-Prior to joining the Faculty, she was a Postdoctoral Fellow with the Research Group on Health and Law at McGill University’s Faculty of Law and a visiting scholar with the Petrie-Flom Center for Health Law and Policy at Harvard University’s Faculty of Law.
+Dr. Hammond (she/her/elle) is an Assistant Professor in the Lincoln Alexander School of Law at Toronto Metropolitan University.
+Prior to joining the Lincoln Alexander School of Law, she was a Postdoctoral Fellow with the Research Group on Health and Law at McGill University’s Faculty of Law and a visiting scholar with the Petrie-Flom Center for Health Law and Policy at Harvard University’s Faculty of Law.